yoonsikp/family.md/immunizations.md

 - IM injections into Deltoid if Age >= 12 months and sufficient muscle mass

 ## Immunity Testing
-Immunity Serology can be tested via blood for MMR and Varicella (Titres)
+Immunity Serology can be tested via blood for Measles, Mumps, Rubella, and Varicella (Titres)

 ## Non-routine Immunizations
 1. Rabies